homan-uppu/writing/2-Essays/Fear equality.md

 Asymmetry exists everywhere in our modern world and is rapidly accelerating.

-It's not possible to slow down this shift because it's intrinsically tied to human progress.
+Asymmetry is intrinsically tied to human progress.
 Every single thing that we create: stories, technology, government policies, make our world more asymmetric.

 Yet, we deeply crave equality, symmetry.
 As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.

-The modern paradox is that it's easier than ever to create value in the world: we are more free, and our technology is more powerful than ever before, yet we find it more difficult than ever to create value in the world in order to afford the things that we want.
+The modern paradox is that it's easier than ever to create value in the world: we are more free, and our technology is more powerful than ever before, yet we find it more difficult than ever to get the things we want.

 This paradox exists because our habits are misaligned with reality.
 Increasingly so.
 The habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.

 Our habits are terribly outdated.

-To understand why, we need to first see what causes asymmetry, understand why asymmetry is growing, and what that means for our world.
-Then we can introspect to see how we're deluded, how that leads to us not getting what we want, and how we may retrain ourselves to be more aligned with reality.
+To understand why, we need to first see what asymmetry looks like, what causes it, and understand why it's growing.

 ...